 Many people had gathered in the church with the minister.

 But instead of the mass ritual, the minister and his audience started performing all kinds of impiety.
-There was rumpus and dancing, games and playing of cards, promiscuity, and all kinds of evil activity.
+There was rumpus and dancing, games and playing of cards, promiscuity, and all sorts of evil activity.

-H. Guttormsson was a minister at Skinnastaður from 1849-1869
+H. Guttormsson was a minister at Skinnastaður from 1849 to 1869

 She approached the minister and reprimanded him for his evil doings, and told him to tend to his duties.